Gamernaut/BMS_Visit_all_Airfields/README.md

 - Genetic Algorithm - Alternative, more complex algorithm which may avoid getting stuck in the same local minimum as the Greedy Minimum Continuous Route Algorithm

 ### Languages/Packages:
-- Python 3.9 (PyCharm 2021 Community Edition IDE from JetBrains)
+- Python 3.9 (PyCharm 2021 Community Edition)
 - Pandas
 - NumPy